 - Housing Justice Project: 206.267.7090 – King County Bar Association’s walk-in legal information and assistance.
 Priority service for renters facing evictions only.
 Open Mon–Fri, 8–10:30am, in the King County Courthouse in Seattle and Kent Regional Justice Center.
 Seattle location also open Mon, 4–6pm.

-- Legal Action Center: 206.324.6890 – A part of Catholic Community Services, Legal Action Center offers legal advice and assistance for low-income renters in King County who are facing eviction, repair problems, deposit loss, subsidy termination, lockouts and other issues.
+- Tenant Law Center: 206.324.6890 – A part of Catholic Community Services, Tenant Law Center offers legal advice and assistance for low-income renters in King County who are facing eviction, repair problems, deposit loss, subsidy termination, lockouts, and other issues.

 - CLEAR*Senior Legal Help: 888.387.7111 – Northwest Justice Project’s free legal help and assistance for persons over 60 years of age of all income levels.
 Seniors can call the CLEAR Senior Line starting at 9:15am and leave a message.
 The line will close for the day once the voicemail message system is full.